ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 Note that replies and reactions always refer to a specific message id, and therefore a specific "version" of a message, which could have been edited before and/or after the message id referenced in the reply or reaction.
+It is a matter of local policy how to render (if at all) a reaction to a subsequently edited message.

 ## Delete